OpenElectionData/oedi/_academy/detecting-bias-in-ballot-qualification.en.md

 This next piece of analysis is similar to your last calculation for %Accept.
 What columns do you think you’ll need to work with to calculate the percentage of candidates rejected?
 We hope you guessed columns D and B, Tot_Reg and Tot_Cand!

 Go ahead and make this calculation on your own.
-Click here if you need help with the formula.
+Scroll down if you need help with the formula.

 [![Image 28](/assets/images/academy/module_4/Module_4_Photo_28.png)](/assets/images/academy/module_4/Module_4_Photo_28.png)